openebs-archive/openebs-docs/docs/setupstoragepools.md

 #       - disk-d172a48ad8b0fb536b9984609b7ee653
 ---
 ```
 Edit *openebs-config.yaml* file to include disk details associated to each node in the cluster which you are using for creating the OpenEBS cStor Pool.
-Replace the disk names under diskList section, which you can get from running kubectl get disks command.
-Once it is modified, you can apply the yaml.
+Replace the disk names under *diskList* section, which you can get from running *kubectl get disks* command.
+Once it is modified, you can apply the YAML.
+This will create cStor Storage Pool on each Nodes.

+For example, you have a 3 Node cluster.
+Each Node have 2 disks each.
+So if you select these disks in the above YAML, it will create a cStor Pool on each Node by using the disks attached to each Node.

 ### By Using Auto Method